hsma-tools/stlitepack/README.md

 - Hosted stlite app: [sammirosser.com/hr_Non-Elective-Flow-Simulation/](http://sammirosser.com/hr_Non-Elective-Flow-Simulation/)

 ### Treatment Centre Simulation Model

+*Another example with an app in the root directory which uses the 'pages' subfolder methods for a multipage streamlit app, and outputs the html file to the docs/ subfolder*

 All credits go to [Tom Monks](https://github.com/TomMonks) and [Amy Heather](https://github.com/amyheather) for the original repository!